cheng81/node2browser/README.md

  - consider valid a commented call
  - not recognize a call if you alias the `require` function (e.g. `var r = require; r('bla')` will not work)

 Circular dependencies are not handled.
-The tool will stop with an exception when a circular dependency is found.
+The tool will stop with an exception when a circular dependency is found (and I am not sure if even node itself handle circular dependencies).

 The parser has been built using the incredibly cool [PEGjs](http://pegjs.majda.cz/) peg parser.